Choosing the Right Carbon Partner Can Reduce Your Scope 3 Emissions

 Our Operational Footprint Is Significantly Lower Than Typical Consultancy Benchmarks

-Using activity-based data across our operations, we calculated that delivering a full carbon footprint and reduction plan results in:
+Using activity-based data across our operations, we calculated that delivering a full carbon footprint and reduction plan with Carbon Sense results in an emission intensity of:

 0.074 kg CO₂e per £ spent

-This means our impact is close to 50% lower than the generic benchmark many organisations use in Scope 3 Category 1 (Purchased Goods & Services).
+This means the operational impact of our services is around 80–83% lower than the generic benchmark often used in Scope 3 Category 1 (Purchased Goods and Services) calculations.

-For organisations reporting using spend-based methodology, working with us can therefore reduce emissions reported in this category, rather than increase them.
+For organisations reporting emissions using spend-based methodology, working with Carbon Sense can therefore reduce the emissions reported in this category rather than increase them.

 What This Means in Practice